SMTG-Bham/surfaxe/README.md

 The `tutorials` directory contains the jupyter notebooks with detailed explanations of functionality of all aspects of the package.

-The scripts are separated into four modules that follow a typical surfaces workflow; these are creation, convergence, analysis and data.
+The scripts are separated into four modules that follow a typical surfaces workflow; these are generation, convergence, analysis and data.
 The vast majority of `surfaxe` functionality is available via the command line interface, but some more involved functions must be used via python API.

-Creation:
+Generation:
 * `surfaxe-getall`: Generates all unique symmetric zero-dipole surface slabs up to a maximum Miller index specified.
 Optionally provides all input files.
 * `surfaxe-gethkl`: Generates all unique symmetric zero-dipole surface slabs for one specified Miller index.
 Optionally provides all input files.